 A few days have passed after our participation in HIMSS 2018, a conference for tech innovation in the healthcare industry that took place earlier this month in Las Vegas.
 Representatives of major US and Canadian healthcare businesses, hospitals, and medical universities were attending the event—and we had the chance to talk to them and form a picture of modern healthcare business in North America from the perspective of tech innovation.
 Here is our pick of 5 main trends.

 Trend #1 • Data is at the forefront

 It is worth noting that the healthcare system aims for decentralization.
-This, in turn, will help with continuous optimization of interconnected data and service.
-However, effectively working results are yet to appear on the healthcare market, and it is uncertain whether blockchain is capable of becoming the game changer.
+This, in turn, will help with the continuous optimization of interconnected data and service.
+However, effectively working results are yet to appear on the healthcare market, and it is uncertain whether blockchain is capable of becoming the game-changer.

 Trend #2 • Healthcare businesses prefer dated yet proven systems

 In other words, if it ain’t broke, don’t fix it.
 This opinion is shared by a considerable number of established healthcare businesses.
 Quite naturally, they are reluctant to experiments.
 Innovations are introduced very carefully, with care for security and reliability of tech ecosystems.
 However, over time this approach brings the problem of huge legacy bases.

 When it comes to software products for healthcare, each niche is usually dominated by just one product, which is used for years.
 This means no real choice and no real competition.
 The absence of struggle on the market allows these dominating products to become dated and inconvenient, with no improvements whatsoever.
 They are supported properly enough to remain stable and reliable, and that’s it.